EdoardoCocconi/Designing-Intelligent-Agents_SingleAgent-System/README.md

 The java source code of the agent can be found in the following folder:

+An improved version of the agent can be found in the Designing-Intelligent-Agents_MultiAgent-System repository.

 The source code of the environment in which the agent operates can be found in the following folder:

 To see the agent in action, run the file: